penut85420/Penut/README.md

   pio.dump(data, './data.csv')
   pio.dump(data, './data.npy')
   ```
-+ You can easily measure the execute time of code:
++ You can easily measure the execution time of code:
   ```python
   from penut.uitls import TimeCost